 Arabica coffee has an incredible flavor with subtle notes of berries and citrus.
 On the other hand, Robusta beans pack more caffeine and have a more bitter taste than their Arabica counterparts.

 How Much Caffeine Is In Espresso Powder?

-Keep in mind that espresso powder is rarely used in coffee drinks.
+Keep in mind that the powder is rarely used in coffee drinks.
 The taste is just too intense for some to bear.

 What Is Instant Coffee?

-The majority of the coffee you see in glass jars at supermarkets and grocery stores are instant coffee.
+The majority of the coffee you see in glass jars at supermarkets and grocery stores is instant coffee.
 They are best stored in opaque glass containers in a refrigerated environment.

 What Beans Is Used In Instant Coffee?